specmesh/getting-started-apachekafka/README.md

 # Introduction

 This guide provides the simplest way to understand how to get started with SpecMesh (think HelloWorld or Hello SpecMesh!).
 It will guide you through the process of writing a spec file (also known as a SpecMesh app, or Data Product).
-You will also learn how to deploy it, write data into the spec topics, and check storage and production metrics
+You will also learn how to provision, write data into the spec topics, and check storage and production metrics

 ## Requirements
 - Access to a Apache Kafka Cluster (without security enabled)